Regional policy of the European Union: Less developed regions

 Financial limitations are more common in less developed areas, especially for small and medium-sized enterprises (SMEs).
 SMEs in these regions are more than twice as likely (11%) than their counterparts in transition (5%) and non-cohesion zones (5%) to report having financial difficulties.
 Less developed regions also have the lowest percentage of businesses who have made investments to combat climate change or reduce their carbon emissions, at 46%.
+In 2022, lending from the EIB Group under the SME/mid-cap financing policy reached €3.5 billion.

 In less developed regions, bank loans account for 49% of finance.
 Grants make up a larger portion of the financing in less developed areas, accounting for 13% of external financing.

+Many regions in Southern Europe and transition regions in higher-income Member States have seen economic downturn and population declines.
+There has been general growth in GDP per capita and employment, but regional differences within EU nations remain, with considerable discrepancies between capital and non-capital areas, particularly in younger Member States.

+Women's participation in the workforce, including older women, has grown significantly in recent years, though notable regional differences remain.
+In cohesion regions, women's employment rates are considerably lower than men's, with gender gaps in employment reaching as high as 30% in parts of Southern Europe.